Background~

 Guided birding hikes during migratory season

-Writer and facilitator of poetry as a meditation
+Writer and facilitator of poetry as meditation circles

 Earth-Centered ceremonial practices in community and individually - Welcoming new babies into the world through ceremony, wedding ceremonies, seasonal ceremonies & transitional times in life